 So, if you’re the client who has an email-only relationship with your manufacturing company and has only spoken with customer service on the phone, you might be the last one on the list of people to help out.
 Suppliers are just as busy as you this time of year.
 Rather than get yourself stuck in this boat, you should be on a first-name basis with the CEO of the company that makes your products and should have each others’ mobile phone numbers starred in your phone contacts.

 Secret #3: Custom Products Are Much Easier to Design Than You Probably Think

-From from handcrafting to 3D printing, the manufacturing industry has come a long way in the past 100 years.
+From handcrafting to 3D printing, the manufacturing industry has come a long way in the past 100 years.
 If you can dream it, someone out there can make it — I guarantee.
 In 2019, even custom graphene fabrication is at your fingertips.

 So, don’t get discouraged just because you don’t quite understand the technology of the product you envision — somebody does.

 After all, the most successful tech companies are those that dare to step outside the box and push through the boundaries they’ve set for themselves.
 50 years ago, nobody would have believed you if you had told them 6-year-olds would be holding conferencing devices or video games in the palm of their hand.

 If you sell cookie-cutter hardware or white label equipment, though you might make it pretty high up the ladder, there’s no chance you’re going to make it to the top.
 So, soak in these custom manufacturing secrets and apply them to your product strategy right away.
 You will be glad you did.

 Subscribe to our newsletter and never miss an update on the latest tech, gaming, startup, how to guide, deals and more.